 Chronic pain is one of the most common reasons people seek medical care.
 According to the CDC in 2016, approximately 20% of adults in the United States reported chronic pain – that’s 50 million people!

-Chronic pain is linked to things like anxiety and depression and can even lead to dependence on things like opioids.
+Chronic pain is linked to comorbid conditions like anxiety and depression and, with conventional treatment, can even lead to dependence on medications like opioids and benzodiazepines.
 Overall, it can easily result in a decreased quality of life, even if the severity can range widely.

 To conquer that, many practices will offer help with pain management.
 This can mean a variety of different things depending on the practice and the type of doctor.
 Naturopathic doctors, for instance, may offer different treatment methods than a physical therapist or an MD.